 Believe in your learners

 When a teacher believes that a student is lazy, there are high chances that the children will act as such.
 They will stop doing their homework or answering questions in class.

 Teachers should stop having the notion that they ‘can’t’ and start believing they ‘can.’
 Simply motivate and tell students that they can do better in their studies.

-- Encourage the learners.
 In most cases, the reason why your students appear lazy is that they are going through frustration in learning.
 One of the top ways to motivate students is by using positive words to encourage them.
 A good idea would be to motivate them that they are capable.
-We can also do that by giving them a one-on-one assistance.
+We can also do that by giving them one-on-one assistance.
 If they are not doing well, they can find help through the best writing service reviews or through a psychology assignment helper.

-- Make learning fun.
 You do not have to regularly engage in complex activities in an attempt to make learning fun.
-All you need to do is to be passionate with what you are teaching and allow that light to shine.
-Some of the measures you may use to draw your their interest include telling relevant stories, jokes, etc. If they need to write an essay for example, you may also encourage them to seek help from 10 essay writing rules.
+All you need to do is to be passionate about what you are teaching and allow that light to shine.
+Some of the measures you may use to draw your their interest include telling relevant stories, jokes, etc. If they need to write an essay, for example, you may also encourage them to seek help by reading 10 essay writing rules.

-- Be considerate when giving homework.
-A common misconception teacher have is to think that more homework amounts to more learning.
+A common misconception teacher has is to think that more homework amounts to more learning.
 You need to be considerate and only give assignments that are necessary and valuable.
 In case you limit the homework quantity, you may focus on quality by ensuring that they complete it.
 This is among the simple ways of motivating students.

-- Vary the learning environment.
-At times, all that is needed to motivate the learner is only a change in environment.
+At times, all that is needed to motivate the learner is only a change in the environment.
 Take them on class trips or have a class meeting in an alternative classroom or library.
 You can also sit back and ask a learner to lead the lesson.
 Learners may show interest while listening to a peer as compared to listening to their instructor every day.

 Motivation is important for teachers, too